-1. Remove standing water and debris from winter cover.
+Remove standing water and debris from winter cover.
 For water removal use a cover pump or siphon.
 NOTE: if you notice the water level in the pool is dropping as you are draining water from atop the cover there may be pinholes in your cover allowing pool water to seep through- if so, stop pumping water.

-- 2. While the cover is draining, start filling the pool to proper level- 1⁄2 to 2/3 up on the skimmer opening. - 3.
-After the cover has been drained, carefully remove it from the pool.
+- 2. Connect all hoses, pump and motor and filter system.
+See your Filter owner's manual that came with your pool for complete instructions on hooking up your filter system- clean or replace filter media if necessary.
+Make sure all drain plugs have been reinstalled in pump and motor, filter, chlorinator, etc. Lubricate all o-rings (pump strainer lid, filter, valves, unions, chlorinator lid, etc) with an o-ring lubricant and replace any that are worn, cracked or stretched.
+Be sure all equipment is in good working order. - After the cover has been drained, carefully remove it from the pool.
 This step is normally a job for a couple of people.
 It is important that you keep the edges of the cover from dropping into the pool or any dirt or debris will flow right into your clean pool. - 4.
 Remove any winter plugs, closing plates or freeze protectors from skimmer or return inlets.
 Install skimmer basket and directional "eyeballs" in inlets. - 5.
 Use a leaf net or leaf bagger to remove leaves and debris from water and floor. - 6.
-Connect all hoses, pump and motor and filter system.
-See your Filter owner's manual that came with your pool for complete instructions on hooking up your filter system- clean or replace filter media if necessary.
-Make sure all drain plugs have been reinstalled in pump and motor, filter, chlorinator, etc. Lubricate all o-rings (pump strainer lid, filter, valves, unions, chlorinator lid, etc) with an o-ring lubricant and replace any that are worn, cracked or stretched.
-Be sure all equipment is in good working order.
-Prime pump and start circulation/filtration. - 7.
-Vacuum the pool (a thorough manual vacuuming is usually recommended-Vacuuming) If there is a lot of fine debris or sediment covering the floor you may want to vacuum to waste if this is an option on your filter system (see your filter manual). - Prior to adding any chemicals you should have your water tested by Pools & Spas A Go-Go, especially if you suspect metals or minerals may be present in your pool.
-You must treat metals in the water prior to adding any chemicals to the pool. - 9.
-Re-install all equipment and accessories.
+Start filling the pool to 1" below the top of the skimmer opening. - 7.
+Use White River Phos-Away per directions on bottle label. - 8.
+Circulate continuously, at least overnight. - 9.
+Re-install all other equipment and accessories.
 Check ladder for any signs of looseness or corrosion.
-Tighten all hardware replace any necessary fittings. - 10.
-Once removed clean the winter cover with BloGuard's Stow Away to prevent mildew and deterioration, fold it up and store away.
-DO NOT lay the cover out in yard to dry, it will burn and kill the grass in a very short time.
+Tighten all hardware replace any necessary fittings. - 10.Once removed clean the winter cover with Stow-Away cover cleaner to prevent mildew and deterioration.
+Follow bottle directions, fold up cover and store away.
+When using Stow-Away you can store cover wet.
+DO NOT lay the cover out in yard to dry, it will burn and kill the grass . very quickly.
 It is best to store the cover in a location where rodents cannot gain access to it. - 11.
-Bring a water sample into your nearest Pools & Spas A Go-Go location for a complete water analysis PRIOR to the addition of any chemicals.
+Bring a quart water sample into your nearest Rhiel Supply location for a complete water analysis PRIOR to the addition of any chemicals (other than Phos-Away).